-This Official Statement of the Commonwealth of Pennsylvania (the "Commonwealth"), including the cover page and appendices, presents certain information in connection with the issuance of \$300,000,000 aggregate principal amount of the Commonwealth's General Obligation Bonds, First Series of 2009 (the "Bonds").
-The Bonds are being issued to finance various Commonwealth capital projects.
-See "USE OF PROCEEDS."
+This Official Statement of the Commonwealth of Pennsylvania (the "Commonwealth"), including the cover page and appendices, presents certain information in connection with the issuance of \$619,745,000 aggregate principal amount of the Commonwealth's general obligation bonds consisting of \$464,000,000 aggregate principal amount of the Commonwealth of Pennsylvania General Obligation Bonds, Second Series of 2009 (the "Second Series Bonds"), and \$155,745,000 aggregate principal amount of the Commonwealth of Pennsylvania General Obligation Bonds, First Refunding Series of 2009 (the "First Refunding Series Bonds" and collectively with the Second Series Bonds, the "Bonds").
+The Second Series Bonds are being issued to finance various Commonwealth capital projects, including projects approved by referenda.
+The First Refunding Series Bonds are being issued to refund certain outstanding bond issues of the Commonwealth.--See "USE OF PROCEEDS.",